KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/4_Data.md

         Number of Constraints : 0
     ```

-- **Delete a ModelPart**: Finally after a modelpart becomes useless, we can delete it to free space with `DeleteModelPart`, or we can even chose to delete them all:
+- **Delete a ModelPart**: Finally after a modelpart becomes useless, we can delete it to free space with `DeleteModelPart`:

     ```Python
     import KratosMultiphysics